tigoe/BallDropGame/README.md

 The game is a networked application.
 Players log in by making a TCP socket connection to the IP address of the computer on which the game is running.
 For example, if the game is running on a computer with the IP address 192.168.0.2, then you'd make a connection to 192.168.0.2 port 8080, and you'd be connected.

-The simplest connection you can make to the game is via a command line interface, using telnet, like so:
+The simplest connection you can make to the game is via a command line interface, using netcat, like so:

 ```
-$ telnet 192.168.0.2 8080
+$ nc 192.168.0.2 8080
 ```
-The game itself, BallDropServer, is written in [Processing](http://www.processing.org), so you'll need to download the [Processing IDE](https://processing.org/download/) in order to run it.
+The game itself, BallDropServer, is written in [Processing](http://www.processing.org), so you'll need to download the [Processing IDE](https://processing.org/download/) in order to run it, or have someone run it for you (and tell you their IP address).

 ## Clients